How to Get Viewers on Twitch: 40 Proven Ways to Boost Your Channel

 3. Be Personable

 While you’re streaming, you have to always be “on.”
 Treat your chat as if there are 100 people in it all the time, even if you’re at 0.
-Talk about what you’re doing in the game, your life, your brand.
-Say hi to new viewers as they come in and ask them questions to get them engaged.
+Talk about what you’re doing in the game, your life, and your brand.

 A lot of people surf Twitch, looking for new streamers to watch.
 They want to stay with someone who is fun, energetic and makes them either feel good or makes them laugh.
-If you are consistently doing these things, anyone who pops in will want to stay.

-4. Make Sure Your Tech is Right
+4. Make Sure Your Tech Is Right

 Is your microphone working?
 Is your stream lagging?
 Can your viewers hear and see everything correctly?
-Double and triple-check all of your tech before hitting that go live button.
-Make sure your microphone, webcam, and streaming system are all working properly.
+Double and triple-check all of your tech before hitting that go-live button.

 It’s horrible to hop into a stream and listen to someone sound like a fuzzy robot because their microphone is broken.
-Also, ensure that your sound settings are correct so that your voice isn’t overshadowed by obnoxiously loud game music.
+Nobody will stay if your stream doesn’t offer a good experience.

 How Do I Get More Viewers on Twitch?